Dante Alighieri: Exile from Florence

-In 1312 Henry assaulted Florence and defeated the Black Guelphs, but there is no evidence that Dante was involved.
+In 1312, Henry assaulted Florence and defeated the Black Guelphs, but there is no evidence that Dante was involved.
 Some say he refused to participate in the attack on his city by a foreigner; others suggest that he had become unpopular with the White Guelphs, too, and that any trace of his passage had carefully been removed.
 Henry VII died (from a fever) in 1313 and with him any hope for Dante to see Florence again.
 He returned to Verona, where Cangrande I della Scala allowed him to live in certain security and, presumably, in a fair degree of prosperity.
 Cangrande was admitted to Dante's Paradise (Paradiso, XVII, 76).

 During the period of his exile, Dante corresponded with Dominican theologian Fr.
-Nicholas Brunacci OP [1240–1322], who had been a student of Thomas Aquinas at the Santa Sabina studium in Rome, later at Paris, and of Albert the Great at the Cologne studium.
+Nicholas Brunacci (1240–1322), who had been a student of Thomas Aquinas at the Santa Sabina studium in Rome, later at Paris, and of Albert the Great at the Cologne studium.
 Brunacci became lector at the Santa Sabina studium, forerunner of the Pontifical University of Saint Thomas Aquinas, and later served in the papal curia.

 In 1315, Florence was forced by Uguccione della Faggiuola (the military officer controlling the town) to grant an amnesty to those in exile, including Dante.
 But for this, Florence required public penance in addition to payment of a high fine.
 Dante refused, preferring to remain in exile.
 When Uguccione defeated Florence, Dante's death sentence was commuted to house arrest, on condition that he go to Florence to swear he would never enter the town again.
 He refused to go, and his death sentence was confirmed and extended to his sons.
-He still hoped late in life that he might be invited back to Florence on honorable terms.
+Despite this, he still hoped late in life that he might be invited back to Florence on honorable terms, particularly in praise of his poetry.

 Death and burial

 Dante's final days were spent in Ravenna, where he had been invited to stay in the city in 1318 by its prince, Guido II da Polenta.
-Dante died in Ravenna on 14 September 1321, aged about 56, of quartan malaria contracted while returning from a diplomatic mission to the Republic of Venice.
+Dante died in Ravenna on September 14, 1321, aged about 56, of quartan malaria contracted while returning from a diplomatic mission to the Republic of Venice.
 He was attended by his three children, and possibly by Gemma Donati, and by friends and admirers he had in the city.
 He was buried in Ravenna at the Church of San Pier Maggiore (later called Basilica di San Francesco).
 Bernardo Bembo, praetor of Venice, erected a tomb for him in 1483.

 On the grave, a verse of Bernardo Canaccio, a friend of Dante, is dedicated to Florence:

 In 1329, Bertrand du Pouget, Cardinal and nephew of Pope John XXII, classified Dante's Monarchia as heretical and sought to have his bones burned at the stake.
 Ostasio I da Polenta and Pino della Tosa, allies of Pouget, interceded to prevent the destruction of Dante's remains.